Rugby Club Luxembourg: History

-Founded in May 1973, RCL was the first Luxembourgian rugby club, established by a group of British expatriates working in Luxembourg City.
+Founded in May 1973, RCL was the first Luxembourgish rugby club, established by a group of British expatriates working in Luxembourg City.
 The club consisted then and still does today of a mixture of nationalities, cultures, creeds, languages : Belgian, French, English, Irish, Welsh, Scottish, Australian, South African, Portuguese, Spanish, German, Dutch, Italian, Fijian, Norwegian, Luxembourgish, American, New Zealander, Ecuadorian, and Argentinian.

 The club played its first competitive game against US Castillionnaise in September 1973.
 Up until 1995, the club played in the Alsace-Lorraine regional league and won the Alsace-Lorraine Cup in 1994.
 In that year, the team joined the Belgian second division, which it belonged to until 1998, when it earned promotion to the first division.

 In 2001, the club decided to return to the French league system, again playing regionally in Alsace-Lorraine.
 It won its division in 2008 but, after an invitation to play in Germany, decided to join the German league system in 2009.

 The inclusion of RCL in the 2009 promotion round to the 2nd Bundesliga caused some debate in regards to its legality, as the club had not qualified through the German league system and was not a member of any of the German regional rugby federations.
 However, RC Luxembourg's application was declared valid in regards to the German rugby federations rules and regulations and the team finished second in the promotion round, earning a place in the 2nd Bundesliga for 2009-10.

 The club has in the past recruited several local sportsmen from other sports, including Stéphane Gillet, former Luxembourg national football team goalkeeper, as a back row.
 Prince Sébastien played for the club's under-20 team, and Grand Duke Henri visited the club to watch his youngest son play.

 A league reform in 2012 allowed the club promotion to the Bundesliga after the league was expanded from ten to 24 teams.
 RCL finished fifth in their group in the 2012-13 season and failed to qualify for the championship round, instead entering the second tier DRV-Pokal, but eventually withdrawing from the competition in October 2012.
 The club's reserve team however continued to play in Germany, competing in the fourth tier Regionalliga.
 The team competed in the tier three 3.
 Liga in 2013–14 and won its division and the competition with a finals victory over TGS Hausen, earning promotion to the 2nd Rugby-Bundesliga.